-Another reason why I wanted to sprinkle some mixed reality around the neighborhood: all those futuristic technologies I've been talking about -- AR, VR, IoT -- are still trying to claw their way out of the vaporware swamp.
+Another reason why you want to sprinkle some mixed reality around the neighborhood: all those futuristic technologies you've been reading about -- AR, VR, IoT -- are still trying to claw their way out of the vaporware swamp.

 So it's a legitimate question: Is all this mixed reality stuff bullshit or what?